 What do the seals eat?

-One might say they are fans of slow food.
-Not in a sense of buying ecologically grown crops from a local farmer but in a sense that they actually like their food swimming slowly (easy to catch).
-They eat fish: flounder, cod, Baltic herring, whitefish, sprat, etc. Bonus points for the very fat fish!
-Often the seals steal fish from the fishing nets.
-These guys are smart and devious.
+One might say they are fans of slow food, not in a sense of buying ecologically grown crops from a local farmer, but in a sense that they actually like their food swimming slowly (easy to catch).
+They eat fish, including flounder, cod, Baltic herring, whitefish, and sprat.
+Bonus points for the very fat fish!
+Often, the seals steal fish from the fishing nets.
+These guys are clever and devious.
 It’s believed that a grown-up grey seal eats about 10 kg (22 lbs) of fish in a day.

 -